skarllot/visualstudio-docs.pt-br/docs/extensibility/extending-the-solution-explorer-filter.md

 - tr-tr
 - zh-cn
 - zh-tw
-translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5db97d19b1b823388a465bba15d057b30ff0b3ce
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: b66d49bda2c3e621a5d3dc0bd749a760e09d77f0
+ms.openlocfilehash: 17da2e6f18c9528e861013e13f1192571aa59d7e
+ms.contentlocale: pt-br
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/24/2017

 ---
-# <a name="extending-the-solution-explorer-filter"></a>Estendendo o filtro do Solution Explorer
+# <a name="extending-the-solution-explorer-filter"></a>Extending the Solution Explorer Filter
-Você pode estender **Solution Explorer** funcionalidade de filtro para mostrar ou ocultar arquivos diferentes.
-Por exemplo, você pode criar um filtro que mostre somente classe factory arquivos c# no **Solution Explorer**, como demonstra este passo a passo.
+You can extend **Solution Explorer** filter functionality to show or hide different files.
+For example, you can create a filter that shows only C# class factory files in the **Solution Explorer**, as this walkthrough demonstrates.

-## <a name="prerequisites"></a>Pré-requisitos
+## <a name="prerequisites"></a>Prerequisites
- A partir do Visual Studio 2015, você não instale o SDK do Visual Studio no Centro de download.
-Ele é fornecido como um recurso opcional na instalação do Visual Studio.
-Você também pode instalar o SDK do VS mais tarde.
-Para obter mais informações, consulte [instalar o SDK do Visual Studio](../extensibility/installing-the-visual-studio-sdk.md).
+ Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
+It is included as an optional feature in Visual Studio setup.
+You can also install the VS SDK later on.
+For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

-### <a name="create-a-visual-studio-package-project"></a>Criar um projeto de pacote do Visual Studio
+### <a name="create-a-visual-studio-package-project"></a>Create a Visual Studio Package Project

-1. Crie um projeto do VSIX chamado `FileFilter`.
-Adicionar um modelo de item de comando personalizada chamado **FileFilter**.
-Para obter mais informações, consulte [criando uma extensão com um comando de Menu](../extensibility/creating-an-extension-with-a-menu-command.md).
+1. Create a VSIX project named `FileFilter`.
+Add a custom command item template named **FileFilter**.
+For more information, see [Creating an Extension with a Menu Command](../extensibility/creating-an-extension-with-a-menu-command.md).

-2. Adicione uma referência ao `System.ComponentModel.Composition` e `Microsoft.VisualStudio.Utilities`.
+2. Add a reference to `System.ComponentModel.Composition` and `Microsoft.VisualStudio.Utilities`.

-3. Exibir o comando de menu no **Solution Explorer** barra de ferramentas.
-Abra o arquivo FileFilterPackage.vsct.

-4. Alterar o `<Button>` bloco para o seguinte:
+3. Make the menu command appear on the **Solution Explorer** toolbar.
+Open the FileFilterPackage.vsct file.

+4. Change the `<Button>` block to the following:

     ```xml
     <Button guid="guidFileFilterPackageCmdSet" id="FileFilterId" priority="0x0400" type="Button">